mozilla-l10n/firefox-l10n/hu/extensions/spellcheck/hunspell/README_hu.txt

 WITHOUT WARRANTY OF ANY KIND, either express or implied.
 See the licences for the specific language governing rights and limitations under the licenses.

-2008 © László Németh & Ferenc Godó
+2010 (c) László Németh & Ferenc Godó

 Home: http://magyarispell.sf.net